crownsedge/wildonaldson.me/resume/index.md

 ## Summary

 For six years, I created innovative, music-oriented radio programming with an aim to entrance listeners and further the progress of radio as a creative medium.
 With my radio show, Drifts, I have worked with numerous musicians to promote their works and spread the music I love to a fanbase of hundreds of listeners.
-At Sirius XM, I spent time working as an intern in their classical music department, and am familiar with their content management system Dalet.
+At Sirius XM, I spent time working as an intern in their classical music department, and became familiar with their content management system Dalet.

 ## Education